The non-backtracking random walk and its usage for vertex clustering: Relation between the eigenvalues of and

 \section{Relation between the eigenvalues of $\B$ and $\cal T$}

-Our ultimate goal is to find clusters of the nodes by means of the structural non-backtracking eigenvalues that are real ones, separated from the bulk of the spectrum (they are positive in assortative networks).
-To conclude for them it is more convenient and customary to consider the non-backtracking Laplacian ($\cal L$) eigenvalues separated from 1, or equivalently, the eigenvalues of the transition probability matrix ($\cal T$), separated from 0.
+Our ultimate goal is to find clusters of the vertices by means of the structural non-backtracking eigenvalues that are real ones, separated from the bulk of the spectrum (they are positive in assortative networks).
+To conclude for them, it is more convenient and customary to consider the non-backtracking Laplacian ($\cal L$) eigenvalues separated from 1, or equivalently, the eigenvalues of the transition probability matrix ($\cal T$), separated from 0.
 All these eigenvalues are confined to a circle of radius 1 in the complex plane, but we are interested only in the ``structural'' (outstanding) real ones.
 For this purpose, we consider the following equivalent version of Equation~\eqref{z}:

-We know (see~\cite{Bolla25,Bordenave}) that in the assortative sparse stochastic block model, $\B$ has $k$ ``structural'' positive real eigenvalues, greater than $\sqrt{c}$, and the largest one $\mu_1$ (guaranteed by the Frobenius theorem) is of magnitude $c$, where $c$ is the average degree of the original graph, see the forthcoming Section~\ref{clust}.
+It is known (see~\cite{Bolla25,Bordenave}) that in the assortative sparse stochastic block model, $\B$ has some ``structural'' positive real eigenvalues, greater than $\sqrt{c}$; the largest one $\mu_1$ (guaranteed by the Frobenius theorem) is of magnitude $c$, where $c$ is the average degree of the original graph, see the forthcoming Section~\ref{clust}.

 On the other hand, consider the structural real eigenvalues